Ankle Fusion or Ankle Replacement?

 Which Ankle Surgery is Right for You?

 That depends, and it’s a decision best made with your doctor’s guidance.
 Each ankle surgery has pros and cons, and not every procedure is suitable for every person.
-Your orthopaedic foot and ankle surgeon will evaluate your overall health, age, and activity level to help you decide whether ankle replacement or ankle fusion is best for you.
+Your orthopaedic foot and ankle surgeon will evaluate your overall health, age, and activity level to help you decide whether ankle replacement or ankle fusion is the best option for you.

 Experience Counts When Choosing a Foot and Ankle Surgeon